lucasaec/cs680Calabrese/PA9/README.md

 The program will then ask you to give it a file name in terminal Enter the file name of the object you want to load.

-Please only choose "table4.obj" or "eg.obj". table4 is for testing the regular requirements of the assignment, while the eg.obj is for loading in a sphere to try out per-vertex and per-fragment lighting.
+Please only choose "table4.obj" or "eg.obj" or "dragon.obj". table4 is for testing the regular requirements of the assignment, while the eg.obj is for loading in a sphere to try out per-vertex and per-fragment lighting.dragon.obj help in understanding the spotlight a better way. dragon.obj will act weird because its probably too expensive for bullet.

 ## Keyboard Controls
 up arrow - pushes cube forward with a force